airan-tw/azure_training/M4/Integrate caching and content delivery within solutions/README.md

 ## About the module

-Students will learn how to use different caching services to improve the performance of their apps.
+Learn how to improve the performance and scalability of your applications by integrating Azure Cache for Redis and Azure Content Delivery Network in to your solution.

 ## Modules in this learning path: